yulibar127/yulibar127.github.io/Projects/KNN vector classifier - using server, multiple clients (c++)/README.md

 ## Compilation and run
-After you clone the files to a folder that is convenient for you, open a terminal with a path to that folder, and write "make" in order to compile the program. </br>
+After you clone the files to a folder that is convenient for you, open a terminal with a path to the project's folder, and write "make" in order to compile the program. </br>
 Then, write in the terminal "./server.out", then the port number the server should be listening to. <span style="color: orange;">for example: ./server.out 12345.</span> </br>